rawanalsh22/Health_Insurance_Cost_Regression_Project/README.md

 > * Number of rows = 1338 rows
 > * Number of columns = 7 columns

-## Prediction
-Can we accurately predict insurance costs?
 ## tools
 #### Technologies